dodyg/practical-aspnetcore/projects/.net8/README.md

 * [RazorComponentOne](RazorComponentOne)

-  This sample demonstrates a simple usage of Razor Component component.
+  This sample demonstrates a simple usage of Razor Component component. **current this is broken**.

 * [RazorComponentTwo](RazorComponentTwo)